alexch/codelikethis/public/lessons/learn_to_code_with_javascript/arrays.md

 ```

 Note that `console.log` uses `toSource()`, which is usually better for debugging than `toString`

+# Loops and Iterators

+There are many ways to "iterate" through an array.

+This means to go through the entire array, one item at a time, usually in order, and then *do something* with each individual item.

+In the next 3 slides we will illustrate 3 ways to iterate... they are roughly equivalent but there are interesting differences between them.

 # Looping through an array with forEach